 I wasn’t yet a baby sleep consultant when my daughter was born.
-I was an excited new mom who was ready to care for my adorable newborn 24/7.
+I was an excited new mom ready to care for my adorable newborn 24/7.
 Of course, I knew I would be “tired” in the first few weeks from breastfeeding on-demand, changing lots of diapers, and feeding my newborn at night.
 I had heard about colic and “the witching hour.”
-But I didn’t really worry much because I knew it would all just work out.
+But I didn’t worry much because I knew it would all just work out.

 Seven years and two kids later, I know it all works out.
 But, oh, Mama, the sleep tips and hacks I’ve learned since then have given me hours of extra sleep each night and saved my sanity.

 I became a baby sleep consultant because overcoming sleep deprivation and postpartum depression with my first baby inspired me to help other exhausted moms.
 Over the years of helping thousands of families, I’ve discovered easy ways that parents can get as much sleep as possible with a newborn at home.

 10 Tips For Helping Newborns Sleep Well

 Here are my top 10 tips for helping newborns sleep well so tired parents can get the rest they need.

 Tip #1: Swaddle your newborn for sleep.

 My years as a neonatal nurse taught me that newborns sleep best in tight and cozy swaddles.
 That’s because a swaddle resembles the womb, which helps your baby feel safe and secure.
 It also dampens your baby’s startle reflex from waking them.

 It can be tricky figuring out how to wrap your baby up like a burrito with a loose blanket.
-So save yourself the trouble and instead get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
+So save yourself the trouble and get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
 Swaddling your newborn for sleep can be the difference between them waking every 30 minutes all night or getting a stretch of a few hours!
-See our favorite swaddles here.
+See our favorite swaddles.

 Tip #2: Invest in a baby carrier.